-III.
-Distance and Trade
+3 Distance and Trade

-I have mentioned earlier that difference in time zones depends on physical distance, d , i.e.
+I have mentioned earlier that difference in time zones depends on physical distance, d, i.e.,

-$$\delta = \delta(d); \tag{7}$$
+$$\delta = \delta(d) \tag{7}$$

 $\delta \ge 1$ and $\delta' < 0$. $\delta = 1$ when countries are located in non-overlapping time zones (maximum aerial distance) and $\delta > 1$ for overlapping time zones.
-When overlapping time stretch increases (aerial distance falls) δ goes up and conversely.
-Nevertheless δ remains greater than unity as long as there is any overlapping time in calendar date.
-The argument is built on the assumption that the globe is circular and the distance between places are measured aerially.
-And I further consider that the distance between two places can be covered along the diameter of the globe (circle)5.
-I also assume that in order to exploit the benefit of time zone difference it has to be exactly non-overlapping.
-Note that δ takes any value greater than unity when virtual trade occurs between countries located in two overlapping time zones i.e., δ takes the value $\bar{\delta}>1$ for all such countries.
-When $\delta = \bar{\delta} = 1$, virtual trade is most beneficial in that the loss injected by untimely delivery of the final output is completely vanished.
+When overlapping time stretch increases (aerial distance falls), δ goes up.
+Nevertheless, δ remains greater than unity as long as there is any overlapping time in the calendar date.
+The argument is built on the assumption that the globe is circular and the distances between places are measured aerially.
+And I further consider that the distance between two places can be covered along the diameter of the globe (circle5).
+I also assume that in order to exploit the benefit of time zone difference it must be exactly non-overlapping.
+Note that δ takes any value greater than unity when virtual trade occurs between countries located in two overlapping time zones, i.e., δ takes the value $\bar{\delta} > 1$ for all such countries.
+When $\delta = \bar{\delta} = 1$, virtual trade is most beneficial in that the loss injected by untimely delivery of the final output completely vanishes.

-Using the thought process one can easily understand that not only the final good production (possibility of trade as supply becomes greater than demand) increases, along with it a double (at most) amount of m compared to S is also traded.
-A careful investigation of the arguments I made here makes it clear that the trade is taking place for both the intermediate inputs and final output (assuming that trade is
+Using this thought process one can easily understand that not only the final good production (possibility of trade as supply becomes greater than demand) increases; along with it a double (at most) amount of m compared to S is also traded.
+A careful investigation of the arguments I made here makes it clear that the trade is taking place for both the intermediate inputs and the final output (assuming that trade is balanced) as a part of S (after the first stage) is exported first and then it is imported back after the final stage is completed.
+A similar pattern of trade can be experienced for both the trading partners, as countries are free to allocate resources between intermediate input and final output production.
+Here it is worth mentioning that we have implicitly assumed identical factor

-5 If we consider the story of covering the linear distance or travelling through the circumference of the circle the relationship between distance and trade in labor task or services or virtual trade will exhibit an inverted U-shape.
+5 If we consider the story of covering the linear distance or travelling through the circumference of the circle, the relationship between distance and trade in labor task or services or virtual trade will exhibit an inverted U-shape.
 Volume of virtual trade will increase (when δ is continuous) with distance first indicating an increase in non-overlapping stretch of time (day or night) and hence δ approaches unity.
-Thereafter, δ again goes up inflicting a negative effect on virtual trade.
+Thereafter, δ again goes up, inflicting a negative effect on virtual trade.
 I thank an anonymous referee for clarifying this issue.

-balanced).
-Because, a part of S (after the first stage) is exported first.
-Then it is imported back after the final stage is done.
-Similar kind of pattern of trade can be experienced for both the trading partners as countries are free to allocate resources between intermediate input and final output production.
-Here it is worth mentioning that we have implicitly assumed identical factor endowment and technology of production in order to rule out Heckscher-Ohlin and Ricardian comparative advantage principles.
-For both the countries the final output is in fact "timely" delivered in identical calendar date though there would be difference in the time of delivery due to time zone difference.6 This implies a surge or abrupt increase in trade volume.
-It is interesting to note that this hike in trade volume is only because of virtual trade which is made possible through internet communication revolution.7
+endowment and technology of production in order to rule out Heckscher-Ohlin and Ricardian comparative advantage principles.
+For both the countries the final output is, in fact, "timely" delivered on identical calendar dates, though there would be a difference in the time of delivery due to time zone difference.6 This implies a surge or abrupt increase in trade volume.
+It is interesting to note that this hike in trade volume is only because of virtual trade, which is made possible through the Internet communication revolution.7

-Now let us modify equation (7) and make it continuous and plug it into the profit maximizing level of output.
+Now let us modify Equation (7) and make it continuous and plug it into the profit maximizing level of output.